-- Type of gas – Ensure that you know what type of gas connection you have in your home to choose the right option.
-There will be some dual models that would run on both propane and natural gas, but there are also options that don’t.
+- Type of gas – Ensure you know what type of gas connection you have in your home to choose the right option.
+Some dual models would run on propane and natural gas, but there are also options that don’t.
 If you want to save yourself the hassle, make sure you know or go for a dual model.

-- Fireplace type – Also, ensure that you check out the various types and then see which one will fit into your home and the existing space.
+- Fireplace type – Also, check out the various types and see which will fit into your home and the existing space.
 If you have a fireplace already built-in, you will want to insert rather than the other options.
 Look at the space you want it to be installed in and then decide if you want one that would be freestanding or wall-mounted.

-- Room size – The room size that the machine can heat up is another thing that you will need to make sure to check out.
-Think about how much area is in the room you want to have it installed and how much space the machine is made for.
+- Room size – The room size that the machine can heat up is another thing you will need to check out.
+Think about how much area is in the room you want to be installed and how much space the machine is made for.
 However, some models can heat more recommended areas, so make sure to check that out as well.

 Types of Gas Fireplace Heaters

-- Freestanding Stoves – These are freestanding stoves that don’t require you to install them into your current fireplace or anywhere else.
+- Freestanding Stoves – These are freestanding stoves that don’t require installing them into your current fireplace or elsewhere.
 You can place these anywhere you want, and they come in a wide variety of sizes and models to heat a wide array of room sizes.

-- Wall Mounted – If you want something that you can mount on the wall, then there are those options as well.
+- Wall Mounted – If you want something you can mount on the wall, then those options are also available.
 These are typically smaller and wouldn’t work for larger family rooms or homes, but they can work well for an office, living room, or even a small RV or apartment.

 - Fireplace Inserts – If you already have your own fireplace built into the home, you can purchase an insert.
 This would mean that you can get the system that would allow you to install it into the fireplace and then connect the gas to it without worrying about anything else.